material-components/material-components-android/docs/components/DatePicker.md

 ### Adding calendar constraints

-To constrain the calendar to the beginning to the end of this year:
+To constrain the calendar from the beginning to the end of this year:

 ```kt
 val today = MaterialDatePicker.todayInUtcMilliseconds()